 before, or as soon as practicable after, the establishment or change occurs.

 [Regulation 212 inserted in Gazette 28 Jun 2002 p.
-3017.]
+3017; amended in Gazette 11 Apr 2008 p.
+1377 and 1380.]

 213. Default plan

-(1) The Board is to select one of the readymade investment plans as the default plan for Retirement Access Members.
+(1) The Board is to select one of the readymade investment plans as the default plan for GESB Super (Retirement Access) Members.

 (2) The Board may change the plan selected as the default plan whenever the Board considers it appropriate to do so.

-(3) The Board must notify all Retirement Access Members of any change made under subregulation (2) before, or as soon as practicable after, the change occurs.
+(3) The Board must notify all GESB Super (Retirement Access) Members of any change made under subregulation (2) before, or as soon as practicable after, the change occurs.

 [Regulation 213 inserted in Gazette 28 Jun 2002 p.
 3017; amended in Gazette 13 Apr 2007 p.
-1595.]
+1595; 11 Apr 2008 p.
+1380.]

 214. Member to select investment plan

-(1) A Retirement Access Member is to select an investment plan to be used in determining the Member’s earning rate and give notice of that selection to the Board.
+(1) A GESB Super (Retirement Access) Member is to select an investment plan to be used in determining the Member’s earning rate and give notice of that selection to the Board.

 (1a) If a Member selects a personalised investment plan the Member must also select the asset allocation to be applied to the Member’s assets and give notice of that selection to the Board.